 The Arts Council determines the total number of members of Aosdána.
 It is currently limited to 250.

 Election to Aosdána involves a three-stage process.
-For so long as the ceiling of 250 members has not been reached, the Arts Council has determined that no more than ten new members will be elected each year, plus the number of vacancies created by the death or resignation of members.
-Membership is now open to architects and choreographers.
+If the ceiling of 250 members has not been reached, the Arts Council has determined that no more than ten new members will be elected each year.
+Since 2006 membership has extended to architecture and choreography.

-The Toscairí of Aosdána will note nominations received, and satisfy themselves that the terms of the nomination process have been properly complied with before it enters the next stage.
+The Toscaireacht note nominations received, and satisfy themselves that the terms of the nomination process have been properly complied with before it enters the next stage.
 It is the responsibility of the nominator to provide to the Registrar a postal address and telephone number at which the nominee can be contacted after the nomination has been approved.
-This is to ensure the nominee's acceptance has been secured.
-Failure to secure this acceptance shall cause the nomination to fall.
+This is to ensure the nominee’s acceptance has been secured.
+Failure to secure this acceptance shall cause the nomination to fail.

-Together with written acknowledgement of the candidate’s acceptance of the nomination, the Registrar will seek information about where candidates’ work may be reviewed – for example in public collections, libraries - and where appropriate will seek from candidates relevant documentation or materials for examination at the Arts Council’s offices or on its website by Aosdána members.
+Together with written acknowledgement of the candidate’s acceptance of the nomination, the Registrar will seek information about where candidates’ work may be viewed, for example in public collections, libraries and where appropriate will seek from candidates relevant documentation or materials for examination at the Arts Council’s offices.

 Once the nomination stage is over, the lists of candidates are forwarded for ballot to the members of the respective artistic discipline, together with relevant information about their work.
 The names of candidates who are assented to by a majority of those voting in the discipline ballot will then be forwarded to the General Assembly.
 Ballot papers for all disciplines must be returned, properly completed, by a specified closing date.
 The Registrar shall undertake the counting of ballots in the second stage; the Toscaireacht shall nominate a member of Aosdána to be a scrutineer for this process.
 50% plus 1 of ballots received in their discipline is the quota necessary to go forward to the General Assembly.
 Blank ballot sheets will count towards the quota.
 Following the completion of this stage, the Registrar shall communicate with the nominators and their candidates, advising them of the outcome.